Suspicious SMS, email or popup

-After a suspicious call or message, the safest thing to do is stop, take a breath, and get the device and accounts checked before doing anything else.
-You do not need to know whether it was definitely a scam first — that is part of what we help work out.
+After a suspicious call or message, stop further interaction, avoid logging into sensitive accounts on the affected device, and work through the safest next step before doing anything else.
+You do not need to know whether it was definitely a scam first β that is part of what we help work out.

 Scammers are professional at creating panic and urgency.
 These are the kinds of calls and messages we see most often across Epping, Wollert, South Morang, Bundoora and nearby areas.